AndreaFalanti/popnas/README.md

   like specified in PNAS paper.
 - Add predictors testing scripts, useful to tune their hyperparameters on data of an already completed run (both time and accuracy).
   These scripts are useful to tune the predictors in case their results are not optimal on given dataset.
+- Keras predictors supports hyperparameters tuning via Keras Tuner library.
+The search space for the parameters is defined in each class and can be overridden by each model to adapt it for each specific model.

 ### Exploration step
 - Add an exploration step to POPNAS algorithm.
 Some inputs and operators could not appear in pareto front